 - 7 Exercise 5: Mixing Fresh Transparent Greens

-- 8 My Final Thoughts and Practice Advice
+- 8 Final Thoughts and Practice Advice

 - 9 The Bottom Line